Our16bitwars/Hi/README.md

 -----------------
 BYI:🎁

+If i find you annoying/ start annoying me, i WILL be rude.
+Like just go away from me. if i said to leave me alone.
+Just leave me the fuck alone.
+/directed to someone called "Me ril"

 I'm fine with you c+h me and stuff but if i'm with my beloved or friends, ask them first if you wanna join a cuddle pile.
 If they say yes, i won't mind!